profvjreddi/profvjreddi.github.io/public/content/README.md

 - **Quotes required**: Always wrap text values in quotes
 - **Empty fields**: Use empty quotes `""` for optional fields you don't need
 - **No tabs**: Use spaces only, never tabs
+- **Home page only**: Updates appear in a compact preview on the home page

 ## Tips

 - Test your YAML syntax with an online YAML validator if you're unsure
-- Keep descriptions clear and informative
+- Keep descriptions clear and informative (will be truncated to ~80 characters on home page)
 - Use consistent date formatting
 - Include links when you want visitors to read more or access related content